Day 1: Hoian Cycling To Hue - Over Hai Van Pass : ( L, D )

 Day 10: Halong Bay Transfer To Hanoi ( B, L )

 Today we awake surrounded by the tranquil beauty of Halong Bay.
 We have breakfast sitting on the upper deck taking in the beauty of the rocky islands rising from the crystal-clear waters of the Bay.
 With the accompanying soundtrack of birds singing, cicadas chirping ashore, and the gentle lapping of the waves against our boat, we continue to explore this UNESCO World Heritage-listed bay.
 This morning we visit more islands and take to small bamboo boats to appreciate more caves.
 After lunch, we return to Halong Wharf and transfer to Hanoi.
-Check-in your hotel and End The Tour.
+Check in at your hotel and End The Tour.

 Please consider the environment before printing